-The Delete service operation shall be used to delete a multicast or a broadcast session.

-It is used in the following procedures:

-- MBS session deletion without (or with) PCC (see clause 7.1.1.4 of 3GPP TS 23.247 [53]); and

-- MBS Session Release for Broadcast (see clause 7.3.2 of 3GPP TS 23.247 [53]).

-The NF Service Consumer (e.g. AF) shall release an MBS session by sending Nnef_MBSSession_Delete request using the HTTP DELETE method with the URI of the individual MBS session.
+In order to request the deletion of an existing MBS Session, an AF shall send a Nnef_MBSSession_Delete request using the HTTP DELETE method targeting the URI of the concerned Individual MBS Session.

-The NF Service Consumer shall send a DELETE request to release the MBS session.

-On successful release of the session, NEF shall return a Nnef_MBSSession_Delete response with "204 No Content".
+On successful release of the MBS session, the NEF shall return a Nnef_MBSSession_Delete response with an HTTP "204 No Content" status code.

 Editor's note: Error cases and the related MBS responses are FFS.